abbasmammadov/JunctionAsia2022_ZEP/README.md

 1. Go to the link https://zep.us/play/8lPgbo.

-2. In attendance, there is a mini-game to store the attendance status of students (stored in App.storage) \\
+2. In attendance, there is a mini-game to store the attendance status of students (stored in App.storage)
-2.1.
-Drop the minigame. \\
+    - Drop the minigame.
-2.2.
-Use one of the below-shown features by typing into the chat (?register and ?reset can only be done by privileged people):\\
+    - Use one of the below-shown features by typing into the chat (?register and ?reset can only be done by privileged people):
-    ?reset - reseting the storage to the empty\\
+    - ?reset - reseting the storage to the empty
-    ?register - can only be done by professor (one with privilege) to initialize the attendance status to zero\\
+    - ?register - can only be done by professor (one with privilege) to initialize the attendance status to zero
-    ?attendance - done by student in order to get attendance in first 5 minutes of the class (time starts when the mini game dropped), where within 5mins is "attended", within 10 mins is "late", and the rest is "absent" \\
+    - ?attendance - done by student in order to get attendance in first 5 minutes of the class (time starts when the mini game   dropped), where within 5mins is "attended", within 10 mins is "late", and the rest is "absent"
-    ?show - visualizing the results  \\
+    - ?show - visualizing the results
-    ?stop - finishin the attendance and setting the rest of the students as "absent" \\
+    - ?stop - finishin the attendance and setting the rest of the students as "absent"
-    ?test - checking whether minigame is working properly \\
+    - ?test - checking whether minigame is working properly 2.3.
-2.3.
 Terminate the minigame.

-3. Transcript is a Normal app which can be initialized via Map editor. \\
+3. Transcript is a Normal app which can be initialized via Map editor.
-3.1.
-Move the character to the in front of any computer in lecture room and click the button "Z" to see your grades :)
+    - Move the character to the in front of any computer in lecture room and click the button "Z" to see your grades :)

 4. In order to watch the lecture videos, go in front of computers 1, 3, 5, or 8 and press "F" to start your amazing Machine Learning Course from Stanford.